FEDERAL INVENTION INDEX – SEPTEMBER 2021

 Anything over C grade is positive sentiment; anything under C is negative outlook/sentiment.
 Using that sentiment, it is possible to observe trends over time, and also compare states/countries.
 In doing so we can predict which states have the best chance to recover economically from the pandemic (or any other economic incident that may occur).

-In September, the Federal Invention INDEX scored a positive sentiment which was higher than the previous year’s average and outperformed the slight downward trend for the year.
-This is in contrast to the prior 12 months, which experienced an upward trend.
-Despite the evolving situation with Covid-19, there has been no sudden drop in patent numbers.
+In September, the Federal Invention Index scored a negative sentiment which was lower than the previous year’s average #VALUE! #VALUE! the #VALUE! trend for the year.
+This is #VALUE! to the prior 12 months, which experienced a slight downward trend.
+There has been a sudden drop in patent numbers, likely a result of the evolving situation with Covid-19.
 However, it is possible that these approvals are happening on patents applied for prior to the Covid-19 outbreak.
-If this is the case, we may see a decrease in approvals – and a reduced Invention Index – in the coming months/years as the state feels the full economic impact of companies closing and/or being forced to minimize their staffing and therefore minimize their R&D work hours.
+If this is the case, we may see a further decrease in approvals – and a reduced Invention Index – in the coming months/years as the state feels the full economic impact of companies closing and/or being forced to minimize their staffing and therefore minimize their R&D work hours.

 Learn more about the Invention Index here.